mayercn/CryptoKetlyn/README.md

 })
 ```

-3) Adapt the trading algorithm of the bot to your needs.
+3) Adapt the trading algorithm of the bot to your needs (e.g. parameters, cryptocurrencies, etc.).
 The given implementation is only an example algorithm.
 Of course, we do not guarantee any performance of this bot.
-Use the bot at your own risk.
+USE THE BOT AT YOUR OWN RISK and start with a small amount in your account for testing.

 4) Only then, run the script.